Estonian beliefs and rituals continued by jaanipäev

-The short summers with brief nights hold special significance for Estonians.
-Jaaniõhtu and jaanipäev follow the longest day, 20-21 June of the year, or the summer solstice, when night seems to be non-existent.
+The short summers with short nights have a special significance for Estonians.
+Jaaniõhtu and jaanipäev follow the longest day of the year, 20-21 June, or the summer solstice, when night seems not to exist.

 Following pagan rituals

-Jaanipäev was celebrated long before the arrival of Christianity in Estonia, although the day was given its name by the crusaders.
-The arrival of Christianity, however, did not end the pagan beliefs and fertility rituals surrounding this holiday.
+Jaanipäev was celebrated long before the arrival of Christianity in Estonia, although the crusaders gave the day its name.
+The arrival of Christianity, however, did not put an end to the pagan beliefs and fertility rituals surrounding the holiday.

-In 1578, Balthasar Rüssow, one of the most important Estonian chroniclers, wrote in his Livonian Chronicle with some disgust about Estonians who placed more importance on the festival than going to church.
-He complained about those who went to church, but did not enter, and instead spent their time lighting bonfires, drinking, dancing, singing and following pagan rituals.
+In 1578, Balthasar Rüssow, one of the most important Estonian chroniclers, wrote with some disgust in his Livonian Chronicle about Estonians who valued the feast more than going to church.
+He complained about those who went to church but did not enter, and instead spent their time lighting bonfires, drinking, dancing, singing and following pagan rituals.

 Jaaniõhtu (Midsummer Eve) being celebrated in Estonia with a bonfire.
 Photo by the Estonian Open Air Museum.

-The jaanipäev celebrations were merged with the celebration of Võidupüha (Victory Day) after the War of Independence, when the Estonian forces defeated the German troops on 23 June 1919.
-After this battle against Estonia’s traditional oppressors, jaaniõhtu and the traditional lighting of bonfires became linked with the ideals of independence and freedom.
+After the War of Independence, when the Estonian forces defeated the German troops on 23 June 1919, the celebration of jaanipäev was merged with the celebration of Võidupüha (Victory Day).
+After this battle against Estonia’s traditional oppressors, jaaniõhtu and the traditional lighting of bonfires became associated with the ideals of independence and freedom.

 Folkloric roots

-Traditionally, jaanipäev marked a change in the farming year, specifically the break between the completion of spring sowing and the hard work of summer hay-making.
-Hence, some of the rituals associated with Midsummer Eve and Midsummer Day have very deep folkloric roots.
+Traditionally, jaanipäev marked a change in the agricultural year, especially the break between the end of spring sowing and the hard work of summer haymaking.
+As a result, some of the rituals associated with Midsummer Eve and Midsummer Day have very deep folkloric roots.

-The best-known ritual is the lighting of the bonfire and jumping over it.
-This is seen as a way of guaranteeing prosperity and avoiding bad luck.
-Likewise, to not light the fire is to invite the destruction of your house by fire.
-The fire also frightened away mischievous spirits who avoided it at all costs, thus ensuring a good harvest.
-So, the bigger the fire, the further the mischievous spirits stayed away.
+The most famous ritual is the lighting of the bonfire and jumping over it.
+This is seen as a way of ensuring prosperity and avoiding bad luck.
+Similarly, not lighting the fire means inviting the destruction of the house by fire.
+The fire also frightened away evil spirits, who avoided it at all costs, thus ensuring a good harvest.
+So the bigger the fire, the further the evil spirits stayed away.

 image_196_ord_028